-Jacquelyn B. James, PhD in psychology, is the chair of the Steering Committee, and principal investigator for: A Planning Grant to Assess the Viability of a Multidisciplinary Research Network, funded by the Alfred P. Sloan Foundation.
+Jacquelyn B. James, Ph.D. in psychology, is the chair of the Steering Committee, and principal investigator for Solidifying the Sloan Research Network on Aging & Work as a Living Legacy funded by the Alfred P. Sloan Foundation.
 She is also co-director of the Boston College Center on Aging & Work, and research professor in the Lynch School of Education.
 Her research has focused on the meaning and experience of work, gender roles and stereotypes, adult development, and most recently, perceptions of older workers and emerging retirement issues.
-She and her colleagues have published numerous articles, opinion pieces, and four edited books.
-With funding from the Alfred P. Sloan Foundation, she and Marcie Pitt-Catsouphes, PhD, Associate Dean for Faculty Development and Academic Affairs at Boston College, have conducted a major field experiment within a regional medical center to study the workplace impact of changes to “time & place management” policies and programs.
+She and her colleagues have published numerous articles, opinion pieces, and five edited books.
+With funding from the Alfred P. Sloan Foundation, she and Marcie Pitt-Catsouphes, Ph.D., Associate Dean for Faculty Development and Academic Affairs at Boston College, have conducted a major field experiment within a regional medical center to study the workplace impact of changes to “time & place management” policies and programs.
 Dr. James is a fellow of the Gerontological Society of America.
-She is also past president of the Society for the Study of Human Development and serves on the editorial board of its flagship journal, Research in Human Development.
+She is also past president of the Society for the Study of Human Development and serves on the editorial board of Work, Aging & Retirement.